AdobeDocs/experience-platform.en/help/destinations/catalog/personalization/adobe-target-connection.md

 *  **Name**: Fill in the preferred name for this destination.
 *  **Description**: Enter a description for your destination.
 For example, you can mention which campaign you are using this destination for.
 This field is optional.
-*  **Datastream ID**: This determines in which Data Collection datastream the segments will be included in the response to the page.
+*  **Datastream ID**: This determines in which Data Collection datastream the segments will be included.
 The drop-down menu shows only datastreams that have the Target destination enabled.
 See [Configuring a datastream](../../../edge/fundamentals/datastreams.md) for more details.
 When selecting the **[!UICONTROL None]** option for datastream ID, some personalization use cases are not supported.
 See the table below for details.

 |No datastream selected|Datastream selected|
 |---|---|